rastangineer/fibonacci-rest-api/README.md

    * Alternative 2:
      * Using a while loop, by using the formula `f(n) = f(n-1) + f(n-2)` where `f(0) = 0` and `f(1) = 1`
    * Alternative 3:
-     * How about hard-coding the fibonacci series and store it in an array, then just reply with `array[n]`, no calculations, just saying I haven't really thought about it.
+     * How about hard-coding the fibonacci series and store it in an array, then just reply with `array[n]`, no calculations.
+Just saying I haven't really thought about it.